CM4all/beng-proxy/doc/bp.rst

 - ``filter_cache_size``: The maximum amount of memory used by the filter cache.
 Set to 0 to disable the filter cache.

+- ``encoding_cache_size``: The maximum amount of memory used by the encoding cache (which caches compressed responses).
+Set to 0 to disable the encoding cache.

 - ``translate_cache_size``: The maximum number of cached translation server responses.
 Set to 0 to disable the translate cache.